July 8, 2024

 Process

 About one month before the tenant lease ends, Baker Street contacts tenants to remind them their lease is ending.
 We share our detailed Move-Out Process guide with tenants, which outlines the condition we expect the property to be left in.
-Our goal with this communication is to have the tenants clean as much as possible and leave little work for owners to do.
+Our goal with this communication is to have the tenants clean as much as possible and leave little work for maintenance to do.

 After the tenants' move out, a Baker Street team member performs a Post-Move-Out inspection of the property, generating a report that documents the condition with photos.
 In the report, we note any items that require repair and any beyond wear-and-tear damages.